-- The formation of cataracts (loss of clarity of the lens of the eye)
+- cataract formation (loss of clarity of the lens of the eye)

-- Loss of the eye, although modern surgical techniques make this very unlikely.
+- loss of the eye, although with modern surgical techniques this is a very unlikely outcome.

-In most specialist centres, around nine out of 10 retinal detachments are successfully repaired with a single operation.
-In the remaining cases, the retina detaches again and needs another operation.
+In most specialist centres around nine out of ten retinal detachments are successfully repaired with a single operation.
+In the remaining cases, the retina re-detaches and needs another operation.
 The final success rate is over 95 per cent.
-After treatment, your vision may improve over the next few months, but often some vision loss is permanent.
-Usually, you will need a change of prescription glasses.

 Where to get help